Heist (2015 film)

 Heist (also called Bus 657), is a 2015 American heist action thriller film directed by Scott Mann and written by Stephen Cyrus Sepher and Max Adams, based on the original story by Sepher.
-The film stars Robert De Niro, Jeffrey Dean Morgan, Kate Bosworth, Morris Chestnut, Dave Bautista, Sepher, and Gina Carano.
-The plot of the film revolves around a casino heist by an employee who needs to pay for his sick daughter's treatment.
+The film stars Robert De Niro, Jeffrey Dean Morgan, Kate Bosworth, Morris Chestnut, Dave Bautista, Sepher and Gina Carano.
+The plot focuses on a casino heist by an employee who needs to pay for his sick daughter's treatment.

 The film was released on November 13, 2015, by Lionsgate Premiere.

 Plot

 Luke Vaughn is working in a Southern casino ("The Swan") run by Francis "The Pope" Silva.
-Vaughn has a sick daughter, and needs $300,000 for a necessary surgery.
-He approaches "Pope" who refuses his plea for a loan; when Vaughn is insistent, Pope fires him and has him beaten by his right-hand man, Derrick "Dog" Prince.
+Vaughn has a sick daughter and needs $300,000 for a necessary surgery.
+He approaches "Pope", who refuses his plea for a loan.
+When Vaughn is insistent, Pope fires him and has him beaten by his right-hand man, Derrick "Dog" Prince.

 Security guard Cox tells Vaughn the casino is laundering for the mob.
 Vaughn, who has the codes to the vault, joins Cox and steals the money.
 After the heist, the thieves are intercepted by Dog's henchmen.
 A gun battle ensues, wounding one of the thieves.
-Once their getaway driver escapes, the rest are forced to hijack a city bus.
+When their getaway driver escapes, the rest are forced to hijack a city bus.
 Police officer Kris Bajos hears the gunshots and pursues the bus.
 When Cox shoots through a window at Bajos, she calls for reinforcements.
 The police set up a road block.

 Vaughn writes the phone number of a passenger named Pauline, who is pregnant, on a bus window to enable Bajos to contact him.
 He warns her that Cox will kill passengers if the police do not clear the road blocks.
-Bajos follows through and Vaughn orders Bernie, the bus driver, to ram the road block, allowing the bus to enter the interstate highway.
-Passengers' mobile phones are thrown from the bus and Vaughn asks one of the passengers, a veterinarian student, to take care of the wounded thief.
+Bajos follows through and Vaughn orders Bernie the bus driver to ram the road block, allowing the bus to enter the interstate highway.
+Passengers' mobile phones are thrown from the bus, and Vaughn asks one of the passengers, a veterinarian student, to take care of the wounded thief.
 Cox calls Jono, an old man who aided them in planning the robbery, to update him.
 The bus is running low on fuel, so Vaughn calls for a fuel tanker.

 Detective Marconi joins forces with Bajos and instructs her to drive the fuel tanker.
 Marconi briefs SWAT and monitors the bus via a police helicopter.
 Vaughn allows Pauline and a young boy to leave the bus.
 During refueling, Vaughn allows Bajos to board the bus to check on the hostages.
 After Bajos suggests that the wounded thief be let off the bus for medical treatment, Cox objects and she has an altercation with Cox, during which she takes his gun from his waist.
 Vaughn defuses the situation.
-As she wraps up refueling, Vaughn asks Bajos to let him know how Pauline is.
-At the police station the boy is reunited with his mom and Bajos interviews Pauline.
+As she finishes refueling, Vaughn asks Bajos to let him know how Pauline is.
+At the police station, the boy is reunited with his mother, and Bajos interviews Pauline.
 Dog learns the location of Jono through a police radio scanner.